 Charter schools: Investigate whether there are any charter schools in your area and how enrollment is granted.
 Some areas have a school choice program where residents of one town can attend the public school in another.
 If popular, these programs can close to new students, so it’s best to get a head start when possible.

 Move to another school district: If something has changed in the school system you’re currently in, consider whether it may make sense to move to a new school district.
 Especially if you have a big family, it may not be realistic to send each child to private school.
 Although your housing costs and property taxes may increase following the move, how might this compare to the annual cost of private school?
 Work with your financial advisor to crunch the numbers, keeping in mind that mortgage interest and state, local, and property taxes are tax deductible (subject to IRS limits), which may help make moving more affordable.
 If you end up choosing private school, consider whether it still makes sense to live in an area with high property taxes when you’re not taking advantage of the services.

 How to figure out if you can afford to send your kids to private school

 Ways to pay for private school

 Starting in 2018, parents will now be able to withdraw funds to pay for qualified expenses in K-12 private school too, up to $10,000 per year, per child.
 529 plans are popular because participation is not phased out with income.
-Contributions are not tax deductible for federal income tax purposes, but can be withdrawn capital gains tax-free when used to pay for qualified expenses in K-12 private school or qualified college costs.
+Contributions are not tax deductible for federal income tax purposes, but can be withdrawn without incurring capital gains tax when used to pay for qualified expenses in K-12 private school or qualified college costs.

 If you’ve been regularly saving in a 529 plan to pay for college, it may be tempting to use some of those funds to pay for private school.
 Before deciding on a course of action, there are a number of considerations to be aware of: